ihor-jpeg/electricity-information-bot/README.md

 ### Electricity status bot
 The bot monitors the power sourse and when it changes it sends a message to a telegram chat informing you about electricity situation in your house.

-At the moment, the bot only runs on Macs.
+At the moment, the bot only runs on laptop (MacOS), so you would need a spare laptop.

 P.S.
 PRs with Linux/Windows support are welcome.
 Would be cool to run it on a Raspberry Pi